esotericpig/EkoScape/README.md

 [![Source Code](https://img.shields.io/badge/source-github-211f1f.svg)](https://github.com/esotericpig/EkoScape)
 [![License](https://img.shields.io/github/license/esotericpig/EkoScape.svg)](LICENSE)

-EkoScape is a simple 3D step-based game where you run through a maze rescuing your fellow alien *Ekos*, like a 3D Pac-Man, with robot enemies, fruit, and portals.
+EkoScape is a 3D step-based game where you run through a maze rescuing your fellow alien *Ekos*, like a 3D Pac-Man, with robot enemies, fruit, and portals.
 The maps are simple text files that you can edit!

+AI Notice: No AI was used for writing the code; it was all hand-coded.
+AI was only used for making the new graphics in `<assets/textures/realistic/>`.

 ## Playing ##

-You can play in your Web browser or download the game on [itch.io](https://esotericpig.itch.io/ekoscape).
+Play in your web browser or download the game on [itch.io](https://esotericpig.itch.io/ekoscape).

-If you choose to download, simply run it in the same folder containing the `assets` folder, or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).
+You can also install & run the game from the official [itch.io app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).

 You can edit the Map files in [assets/maps/](assets/maps/) or make your own!
 See [assets/maps/README.md](assets/maps/README.md) for more details, which also includes how to submit your Map files for the next version.